pxycknomdictator/Social-Media-Dashboard/README.md

 ```
-If want to be a fellow developer, press the follow button! 💙
+If you want to be a fellow developer, press the follow button! 💙
 ```